Dark Descend

 Then, something changed.

 It didn't devour them but blanketed it, covering it as if the darkness was just a bedsheet cover.
-Sinking across the bones like ink spilled from the sky, it moved past broken horns and hollow eye sockets, brushing bone.
+Sinking across the bones like ink spilled from the sky, moving past broken horns and through hollow eye sockets.

 And the Beast Graveyard was embraced once more.

-Riley had fought hard against it, forcing his eyes open as long as he could, but exhaustion overwhelmed him.
-Now he lay awake, every sense straining in the blackness, his breath shaky and quick.
+Riley had tried to fall sleep, forcing his eyes close as long as he could, but sleep refused to come to him.
+Now lying awake, he felt every sense straining in the blackness, and mind blank.

-Then the voice came, not as echo or scream.
-It simply appeared in his mind, as a soft whisper.
+Then the voice came, as a soft whisper.

 "Riley."